cslab/csspin/README.rst

 Python function to do things like manipulating files and running programs.

-Arguments to spin APIs are automatically interpolated agains the configuration tree.
+Arguments to spin APIs are automatically interpolated against the configuration tree.

 .. py:function:: cd(path)